TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/url-matching.md

 parameters, extending the regular expressions to a wider set of supported patterns.

-Before these versions, the matching is done against the full request path, `/listen-path/v4/json` in wildcard mode.
+Prior to these versions, the matching is done against the full request path, `/listen-path/v4/json` in wildcard mode.
 To achieve prefix or suffix matching in older versions, consider that the input is a regular expression.
-Depending on your setup, you could use the `[^/]+` for any of the path segments or finer grained regular expressions.
+Depending on your setup, you could use `[^/]+` for any of the path segments or finer grained regular expressions.

 - `^/[^/]+/v4/json$` - exact match for any listen path, `/v4/json` below